rubenhazelaar/kompo/README.md

 ## Todo

+- Can Kompo component by extended by a class for custom elements?
+- Change order of appendChild and render() in mount and append functions?
+- Inline documentation
 - API Reference
 - AJAX example (using Fetch API)
 - Make router appropriate for other routing mechanism instead of only swap()